 7. get lost in trastevere

 Get lost in Rome’s best neighborhood (my opinion may be biased, but Trastevere really is awesome).
-Rome can be so overwhelming with the sheer volume of people surrounding you at any given moment, Trastevere is a welcome break from the crowds.
+Rome can be so overwhelming with the sheer volume of people surrounding you at any given moment, Trastevere is a welcome break from the crowds, and one of the most instagrammable places in Rome.
 Whenever I was returning to my apartment after being across the river, as soon as I passed Piazza Trilussa, an almost-immediate hush came over the city.
 The volume and activity were suddenly faded behind buildings and across the mighty Tiber.

 All of a sudden, you are not in a major tourist city, but on a street where neighbors shout across their windows to each other, where you see parents walking their children to school.
 The buildings are more lived in, the people more authentic.